wuzhengy/TAU/README.md

     - if A and B belong to same community, the status will turn "connected" on B
     - if A reads B's zero salt #msg channel "signaling A", the status will turn "connected" on B
     - A will give B through 3rd party channel A's public key for adding.
+- p2p messaging via logN strategy.
+   - each p2p message include a hash pointing to another public key recently messaging the same receiver. it is like "salt in the zero salt channel"

 ## Block content